agelas/Covid19-Modelling/README.md

 Forked from Prob Stats COVID project

+<h1>About</h1>
+The spread of COVID19 has illuminated the need for a better understanding of disease spread mechanics and the impact of non-pharmaceutical interventions.
+Using county level data from the state of New York, our group was able to develop a simple model for illustrating the spread of COVID19 is simulated communities.

+<h1>How It Works</h1>
+R0 values were determined for rural, suburban, and urban areas by using least squares linear regression.
+The R0 values dictate the rate of transition in SIR models from S to I, where S is susceptible, I is infected, and R is recovered/removed from the population.
+After determining those values, they were converted into parameters for a stochastic model using Bernoulli random variables to simulate the transition from S to I. The recovered/removed population was ignored in this model because there is still little consensus on how long infected individuals remain infectious after recovering.
+After determining the number of infected individuals in the simulation, the infected population is further split up into three categories, asymptomatic, mild symptomatic, and severe symptomatic.
+The individuals in the simulation are assigned a random age, and the younger the age, the more likely that individual is to be asymptomatic or mild symptomatic.
+[Stochasic Model](/images/SImodel.JPG)

+<h1>Programs and Scripts</h1>
 launchModel.m: Ideally the only function that is interacted with at the end of the day when it comes to controlling sirModel.m and sirODE.m.